nashw7/InterviewApp/interview-app/README.md

 ## Installation

-Use the package manager npm to install necessary packages
+Clone this repo to your local drive, and use the package manager npm to install necessary packages

 ```
 npm i